Micarea pauli: Description

-Micarea aeruginoprasina and M. nigra are somewhat similar in morphology, but can be distinguished fom M. pauli by differences in apothecial pigmentation.
+Micarea aeruginoprasina and M. nigra are somewhat similar in morphology, but can be distinguished from M. pauli by differences in apothecial pigmentation.

 Habitat and distribution

 Micarea pauli is only known to occur from a few locations in the Białowieża Forest.
 Most specimens have been recorded on the bark of Alnus glutinosa, but it has also been found on the bark of Tilia cordata and on decorticated wood.